laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1210

 In previous Cashier versions, when using any of the invoicing methods (`invoice`, `invoiceFor`, `invoicePrice`), Stripe exceptions were caught internally and these methods would return `false`.
-In Cashier 14, these exceptions will bubble up to the application and should be handled by the application itself. `CardException`'s are still caught internally in ordre to trigger `IncompletePayment` exceptions.
+In Cashier 14, these exceptions will bubble up to the application and should be handled by the application itself. `CardException`'s are still caught internally in order to trigger `IncompletePayment` exceptions.

 ### Removed Checkout Button